School Meals – inc Free School Meal Eligibility

 Aspens, as the current catering contractor, do control portion sizes across all age groups as dictated by the government and North Somerset Council.
 The guidelines on portion sizes are available to download for your information.

 WE ARE PLEASED TO STATE THAT THE SCHOOL KITCHENS HOLD A 5 STAR RATING FROM ENVIRONMENTAL HEALTH.
 (LAST INSPECTED November 2023).

 FREE SCHOOL MEAL APPLICATIONS

-If you think you might be entitled to free school meals due to low income, please follow the link below to the new online application process.
-Free School Meal Application Process
+If you think you might be entitled to free school meals due to low income, please follow this link to the new online application process; Free School Meal Application Process

 The school is happy to apply on behalf of parents if a form is completed giving authority.
 Please ask at the school office for more information.
 If parents apply online themselves, a copy of the letter must be shown to a member of staff in the school office immediately.

 The new online system allows parents to have an instant result by applying online.
 Schools are able to ask parents for their details and apply on their behalf if required.

 It is worth applying for Free School Meals if you think that you may be entitled, even if you child is Infant School age, as the school gets additional Pupil Premium funding for your child which we can we can use to help your child make good academic progress as well as pass on some of this funding to parents to enable children to access extended school activities, such as music lessons or clubs after school.